kenwi/VideoHubControl/README.md

 3. Access the application:
    - From the same machine: Open your web browser and navigate to `http://localhost:5000`
-   - From other devices on the network (only if PRIVATE_MODE is False):
+   - From other devices on the network (only if APP_PRIVATE_MODE is False):
      Open your web browser and navigate to `http://<your-computer-ip>:5000` (Replace `<your-computer-ip>` with your computer's IP address on the local network)